Looking for a debt consolidation loan in Canada to combine your debts into one single monthly payment? This post is for you.

 A home equity loan or line of credit makes it possible to borrow against the equity in your home.

-You are effectively using your home as collateral to get a secured personal loan.
+You effectively use your home as collateral to get a secured personal loan.

 Debt Consolidation Program